About Apache Geode

 Geode pools memory, CPU, network resources, and optionally local disk across multiple processes to manage application objects and behavior.
 It uses dynamic replication and data partitioning techniques to implement high availability, improved performance, scalability, and fault tolerance.
 In addition to being a distributed data container, Geode is an in-memory data management system that provides reliable asynchronous event notifications and guaranteed message delivery.

 Within each cache, you define data regions.
 Data regions are analogous to tables in a relational database and manage data in a distributed fashion as name/value pairs.
-A replicated region stores identical copies of the data on each cache member of a distributed system.
+A replicated region stores identical copies of the data on each cache member of a cluster.
 A partitioned region spreads the data among cache members.
 After the system is configured, client applications can access the distributed data in regions without knowledge of the underlying system architecture.
 You can define listeners to create notifications about when data has changed, and you can define expiration criteria to delete obsolete data in a region.

 For large production systems, Geode provides locators.
 Locators provide both discovery and load balancing services.
 You configure clients with a list of locator services and the locators maintain a dynamic list of member servers.
 By default, Geode clients and servers use port 40404 to discover each other.